top of page

 Please be sure to read the Call for Proposal & Presenter Requirements prior to submitting your proposal.

-• July 14th: Accepted presenters and co-presenters must be registered online and paid in full.
+• May 1st: Accepted presenters and co-presenters must be registered.

 Prior to completing an application to present at the conference, please be sure that you will be able to commit to the presenter expectations and deadlines.